833.200.0213

 The Dashboard app gives owners free iOS and Android access to sales summaries, top-selling items, employee performance, and stock levels from anywhere.
 Many small business owners check it mid-shift to gauge revenue, spot low stock, or track average ticket size without touching the POS terminal.

-The Back Office breaks down revenue, profit, and average transaction value across daily, weekly, monthly, and yearly views.
+The back-office breaks down revenue, profit, and average transaction value across daily, weekly, monthly, and yearly views.
 Owners can spot seasonal trends, compare periods side-by-side, and flag weeks when promotions underperformed.
-The analytics cover gross revenue, taxes, tips, discounts, and refunds in a single layout.
+Its analytics cover gross revenue, taxes, tips, discounts, and refunds in a single layout.

-Retailers can drill into sales by specific item, category, or payment type to see which products drive the most margin and which payment methods customers prefer.
+Retailers get insight into sales by specific item, category, or payment type to see which products drive the most margin and which payment methods customers prefer.
 The item-level data helps small shops cut slow movers, push best sellers harder, and reconcile cash versus card totals at close.

 With the Employee Management add-on, Loyverse tracks sales per employee, shift totals, and cash drawer reconciliation at clock-out.
 Owners can compare staff productivity, identify top performers for bonuses, and catch cash discrepancies early.
 Shift reports also print directly from a receipt printer at shift close.